onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 collective intelligence - If Anyone Builds It, Everyone Thrives

+LLMs are good at connecting known dots, not creating new dots They navigate - not create

 System fails at communicating why and how to care for others convincingly